fedarko/pyfastg/README.md

 The edge length (here, `9909`) can contain the characters `0-9`.

 The edge coverage (here, `6.94721`) can contain the characters `0-9` and `.`.
+(If an edge's coverage contains only these characters but is still invalid somehow -- for example, it is something like `1.2.3.4` -- then Python will raise an error upon trying to convert this number to a `float`.)

 An edge name can optionally end with a `'` character, indicating that this edge's reverse complement is being referenced.